latenitefilms/CorridorKeyPro/README.md

 - Only first-party Apple + `mlx-swift` dependencies.
 - All pixel maths in Metal compute shaders; the CPU side stays on the coordination hot path.
 - Parameter identifiers are never renumbered: add new controls, never move existing ones.

+---

+## Acknowledgements

+Corridor Key Toolbox would NOT be possible without Niko's amazing [Corridor Key](https://github.com/nikopueringer/CorridorKey).

+Niko's Corridor Key repo integrates several open-source modules for Alpha Hint generation.

+We would like to also explicitly credit and thank the following research teams:

+- **Generative Video Matting (GVM):** Developed by the Advanced Intelligent Machines (AIM) research team at Zhejiang University.
+The GVM code and models are heavily utilized in the `gvm_core` module.
+Their work is licensed under the [2-clause BSD License (BSD-2-Clause)](https://opensource.org/license/bsd-2-clause).
+You can find their source repository here: [aim-uofa/GVM](https://github.com/aim-uofa/GVM).
+Give them a star!
+- **VideoMaMa:** Developed by the CVLAB at KAIST.
+The VideoMaMa architecture is utilized within the `VideoMaMaInferenceModule`.
+Their code is released under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/), and their specific foundation model checkpoints (`dino_projection_mlp.pth`, `unet/*`) are subject to the [Stability AI Community License](https://stability.ai/license).
+You can find their source repository here: [cvlab-kaist/VideoMaMa](https://github.com/cvlab-kaist/VideoMaMa).
+Give them a star!

+By using these optional modules, you agree to abide by their respective Non-Commercial licenses.
+Please review their repositories for full terms.